 3. FittaMamma Ultimate Maternity Activewear, prices range from £24.99 for a pregnancy yoga top to £59.99 for Ultimate Pregnancy Fitness Leggings

 Keep up your fitness routine in pregnancy and you’ll feel the benefit both physically and mentally.
-FittaMamma is the brand to wear for working up a sweat, and we love it so much we gave it our gold award!
+FittaMamma is the brand to wear for working up a sweat.

 Whether you’re a yoga lover, a gym bunny or a keen runner, FittaMamma has the kit you need to support your growing bump and bust while you work out.
 Their stylish Ultimate Maternity Sportswear top has been scientifically proven to reduce bump bounce by nearly 50%.